apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 ### 3.5.
 Unifying manual schedule / AutoTVM / Ansor

-In this section, we show that the design space induced by TE manual schedule, AutoTVM and Ansor are all subsets of meta schedule, and meta schedule further allows mixing those three styles to search jointly.
+This subsection shows that the design space induced by TE manual schedule, AutoTVM and Ansor are all subsets of meta schedule, and meta schedule further allows mixing those three styles to search jointly.